 Your indoor ponytail palm may enjoy a sunny summer vacation outside, but be sure to transition it slowly to the outdoors, and bring it back inside when the temperatures start to dip into the 40s at night.

 Care and Planting

 Care for this plant like you would a cactus or succulent, planting it in cactus or succulent soil in a container with drainage.
-Let the soil dry out well between waterings, generally every one or two weeks.
+Let the soil dry out well between waterings, generally every two weeks (but these can even go up to a month).
 When you do water, saturate the soil until water comes out of the bottom of the pot, and let it drain.
 Never let it sit in water (this applies to pretty much any houseplant).
 With its ability to store water in its bulbous trunk, you can usually err on the side of underwatering your ponytail palm, but dried out, brown leaves, and/or a shriveled trunk, will let you know that you're not giving it enough water.
 Yellow foliage or a mushy trunk likely means you're overwatering.

 Most problems with this plant come from overwatering, but it can occasionally suffer from pests like spidermites, scale, or mealybugs, which are treated with a systemic insecticide.

 You may be tempted to give this plant's ponytail a haircut, but doing so will lead to browning on the edges of the leaves.
 Fertilize once a month with cactus fertilizer in the winter, and then, when new growth starts to appear in the spring, fertilize every one to two weeks throughout the spring and summer growing season.